jbloom/mutpath/docs/mutpath_parse_to_beastxml.rst

 ``mutpath_parse_to_beast_xml.py`` script
 ==========================================

 Script for parsing sequences and building BEAST input XML file.
+You do not have to use this script if you have another preferred method of creating the XML file.

 To run this script, first create a text infile of the format described below in this documentation.
 If you name this input file ``infile.txt``, then you would